 - Motherhood Maternity

-Over on Poshmark there are weekly “parties” where certain brands are promoted.
-These includes some of the hottest brands like Louis Vuitton, Michael Kors, Ugg Boots, J.Crew, Brandy Melville, and more!
+Over on Poshmark there are daily “parties” where certain brands are promoted.
+These include some of the hottest brands.

-5. Prep your clothes to make them look their best.
+Prep your clothes to make them look their best

 The key to successfully consigning clothes is understanding that you’re never going to make back 100% of what you spent on the clothing, shoes or accessories you’re selling.
 However, you will get something for them, most likely.
 Some consignment stores offer a 50/50 split.
 Others are 60/40.
 Just make sure you understand the payout terms ahead of time so you don’t leave disappointed.

-Now a quick follow-up to the posts I’d written in the past about selling on ThredUp.com, with which I had grown disillusioned over time as a place for consigning clothes.
+Now a quick follow-up to the posts I’d written in the past about selling on ThredUp.com and to address which is better–Poshmark or ThredUp.
+I’d grown disillusioned over time with ThredUp as a place for consigning clothes.
 I think as a site for buying used clothes, ThredUp is just fine.